Preet-Mann/test-beam-snippets/Beam/beam_evenlope/README.md

 # Using the generated HEPMC files in the npsim:
-- Loading the detector geomettry (we are using the default ePIC detector geometry file as an example)
+- Loading the detector geometry (we are using the default ePIC detector geometry file as an example)

 ```source /opt/detector/epic-main/bin/thisepic.sh```